 BCI is focused on affecting change: reducing the environmental impact of cotton production and improving the livelihoods of cotton farmers through the production of Better Cotton.
-To achieve this change, BCI coordinates a capacity building programme, delivered through experienced Implementing Partners, to help farmers to adopt practices consistent with the Better Cotton Principles and Criteria.
+To achieve this change, BCI coordinates a capacity building programme, delivered through experienced field-level partners, referred to as BCI Implementing Partners, to help farmers to adopt practices consistent with the Better Cotton Principles and Criteria.

-This approach (investing in capacity building upfront, rather than simply checking outcomes through certification) provides BCI with greater confidence in credible implementation.
+Investing in capacity building upfront, rather than simply checking outcomes through certification, provides BCI with greater confidence in credible implementation of the Better Cotton Standard.
 Upfront investment in capacity building also has a significant impact on the percentage of participating farmers who go on to earn a Better Cotton license.